quamejnr/showtime/README.md

 This is not really to be used by others but if for some reason you want to use it then;

-1. Clone the repo using this command
+1. Clone the repo using this command `git clone https://github.com/quamejnr/showtime`
 2. Naviagate into the repo and run `go run .` command in the root of the directory.

 # Endpoints